IfcOpenShell/bonsai_unstable_repo/readme_header.md

 ![alt text](img/image-3.png)

 Or you can search for "bonsai" in Extensions and Install it.
+Make sure selected extension have "raw.githubusercontent.com" as it's "Repository" (not "extensions.blender.org"), otherwise you'll install regular Bonsai version without daily updates.

 ![](img/image.png)